Kapitan Arab: History

-In Gresik, the Kapitan Arab in 1930's was Husein bin Muhammad Shahab while Kapitan Arab of Surabaya was Salim bin Awab bin Sungkar, who had large land (86500 m2) in the City Center of Surabaya, West Ketabang.
+In Gresik, the Kapitan Arab in the 1930s was Husein bin Muhammad Shahab while Kapitan Arab of Surabaya was Salim bin Awab bin Sungkar, who had large land (86500 m2) in the City Center of Surabaya, West Ketabang.

 According to two Baháʼí travelers from Iran and India who visited Makasar in 1885, the Iranian Baháʼí Sulayman Khan Tunukabanı, known as Jamal Effendi, and his Indian-Iraqi friend Sayyid Mustafa Rumı, the Kapitein der Arabieren in Makasar at the time was Said Ali Matard.

 In Palembang, most of the Kapitein der Arabieren, if not all, lived in 13-Ulu subdistrict ("Seberang Ulu or "upstream bank" of the Musi river).
 There is no known records of who was the first Captain, but the last one was Ahmad Al Munawar (d.
 1970), better known as Ayip Kecik (Little Sayyid) or Yipcik.